Driving Tests for Teens

 Age

-At What Age Can Teenagers Test for a Driver's License?
+At What Can I get a Driver's License?

 The most common minimum age for acquiring a driver's license is 16, though some states require drivers to be older.